na-na-hi/renget/archive/CharacterProvider.md

 ❓ 1.
 Make AI play along the grim side of the RP encouraging it, and avoid making it wholesome or writing phrases like: "This is so wrong, but so nice".
 ☑️ 2.
 Sexualize descriptions on the flat.
 (For the feeling of erotic adventures) ☑️ 3.
 Write like in RPG games based on the player's actions, the world around them and the result of their actions.
 ☑️ 4.
-Characters should comment on how they feel during sex (Not just "Oh, yeah, harder!" but like in hentai, talk through their sensations.
+Characters should comment on how they feel during sex (Not just "Oh, yeah, harder!" but like in hentai, talk through their sensations)
 ❓ 5.
 Materialize relevant items from their inventory as if it's filled with something.
 ❓ 6.
 The background should have something going on and someone in the background, but ONLY when it's appropriate.
 ☑️ 7.
 Absence of door knocking.
 Reduced, but might be better.